reemsayed24/reems-voice-assistant/README.md

 # 🎙️ ReeM's Voice Assistant

-A real-time AI-powered voice assistant built with Streamlit, Whisper STT, Mistral LLM, and gTTS.
+A real-time AI-powered voice assistant built with Streamlit, Groq Whisper STT, Llama LLM, and gTTS.

 ---

 ## ✨ Features

-- 🎤 **Speech to Text** — Records your voice and converts it to text using OpenAI Whisper
+- 🎤 **Speech to Text** — Records your voice and converts it to text using Groq Whisper Large V3
-- 🧠 **AI Brain** — Understands your question and generates a smart response using Mistral-7B
+- 🧠 **AI Brain** — Understands your question and generates a smart response using Llama 3.1
 - 🔊 **Text to Speech** — Converts the AI response back to voice using gTTS
 - 💬 **Conversation Memory** — Remembers the last 14 messages for natural conversation flow
 - 🌍 **Multilingual** — Supports both English and Arabic